lgili/modbuscore/docs/CMAKE_PRESETS_GUIDE.md

 # CMake Presets Guide

-This guide explains how to use CMake presets for easy configuration and cross-compilation of the Modbus library.
+This guide explains how to use CMake presets for easy configuration and cross-compilation of ModbusCore.

 ## Overview